-Student employees that wish to reduce their work hours or terminate their employment before the end of the semester or academic year are encouraged to provide their supervisor(s) with

-C a two-week notice.
-If a student employee's need to resign is due to their decision to le college, the student employee should make arrangements with the Student Employment of any remaining wages.
+Student employees that wish to reduce their work hours or terminate their employment before the end of the semester or academic year are encouraged to provide their supervisor(s) with a two-week notice.
+If a student employee's need to resign is due to their decision to leave the college, the student employee should make arrangements with the Student Employment Office for the payment of any remaining wages.